 Even in their latest work, COG 2.0, \citet{ren_clouds_2020} still apply an exhaustive sliding window search for 3DOD, laying their focus on robust feature extraction rather than detection techniques.

-Alike, \citet{liu_faster_2018} also use SVMs learned for each object class based on the feature selection proposed by \citet{ren_three-dimensional_2016}.
-Through a pruning of candidates, by comparing the cuboid size of the bounding boxes with the distribution of the physical size of the objects, they further reduce inference time of detection.
+Similarly, \citet{liu_faster_2018} use SVMs learned for each object class based on the feature selection proposed by \citet{ren_three-dimensional_2016}.
+Through a pruning of candidates by comparing the cuboid size of the bounding boxes with the distribution of the physical size of the objects, they further reduce inference time of detection.

-However, an exhaustive sliding window approach tends to be computationally expensive, since the third dimension increases the search space significantly.
-Therefore, \citet{wang_voting_2015} leverage the sparsity of 3D representations by adding a voting scheme, that only activates on occupied cells, reducing the computation while maintaining mathematical equivalence.
-Whereas the sliding window approach of \citet{song_sliding_2014} operates linear to the total number of cells in 3D grids, voting by \citet{wang_voting_2015} reduces the operations exclusively to the occupied cells.
-The voting scheme is explained in further detail in Section \ref{section:Feature Extraction_Voting}.
+However, an exhaustive sliding window approach tends to be computationally expensive, since the third dimension significantly increases the search space.
+Therefore, \citet{wang_voting_2015} exploit the sparsity of 3D representations by adding a voting scheme that is activated only for occupied cells, reducing the computational complexity while preserving mathematical equivalence.
+Whereas the sliding window approach of \citet{song_sliding_2014} operates linear to the total number of cells in 3D grids, the voting approach by \citet{wang_voting_2015} reduces the operations exclusively to the occupied cells.
+The voting scheme is explained in more detail in Section \ref{section:Feature Extraction_Voting}.

 \citet{engelcke_vote3deep_2017} tie on the success of \cite{wang_voting_2015} and propose to exploit feature-centric voting to detect objects in point clouds in even deeper networks to boost performance.